Share This Article

 Doomsday Scenarios

-It can also stem from the risk of misuse of the technology.
-You can see plenty of evidence for this in the news and historical accounts.
+Technophobia can also stem from the risk of misuse of the technology.
+You can see plenty of evidence of this in the news and historical accounts.
 From there, it’s not a stretch to think of technology as the reason behind apocalyptic scenarios.
+The fear can be triggered by anything.
+It can be that robots will lead to doomsday or that EMP (electromagnetic pulse) attacks will halt society.
+Some technophobes are certain that technology will be used to invade our privacy.

 Self-Doubt